 Mrs. Banks has worked in various health settings such as the Newborn Nursery, Labor and Delivery (23 years) and Community Health.

-Mrs. Terri Sheahin is a Certified Medication Technician (Maryland Board of Nursing) that works with Mrs. Banks when needed.
+Mrs. Terri Sheahin is a Certified Medication Technician (Maryland Board of Nursing) that works with Mrs. Banks as needed.
 All SAA Faculty and Staff are certified in First Aid and CPR/AED.

 Our Health Information

 Spencerville Adventist Academy's Health Room strives to keep our students in excellent physical, social and mental health in order to be successful in their educational experience.
 We work closely with the Guidance Counselor, Athletic Director and Administration.
 All medical information is kept confidential.

 Medications in school

 Students at SAA are not allowed to self-carry medications at school (whether prescription or over-the counter, such as Advil), without a medication form on file.
 This is in accordance with Maryland State Law.

 Medication forms are required for any medications to be administered while in school or on overnight school trips.
 This applies to both prescription and over-the-counter medications.

 If your child has frequent headaches or other discomforts, please consider having medication at school for him/her.
 Maryland State Law does not allow us to give stock medications to students---we must have a doctor's written order on a Medication Form and the appropriate medication.
 All medications must be delivered to the Health Room by an adult and in it's original container with the completed form.